141.8 Sponsorship Programs

 141.8.2 Participation of Sponsors

-The participation of sponsors in various sponsorship programs may vary based on a number of factors including, but not limited to, the type of highway service being provided, fees for program participation, net benefit to the public and economic sustainability of the program or services being provided.
+The participation of sponsors in various sponsorship programs may vary based on several factors including, but not limited to, the type of highway service being provided, fees for program participation, net benefit to the public and economic sustainability of the program or services being provided.

 Because operation and the measure of success may vary by the type of sponsored program, specific guidelines for the participation of sponsors shall be developed and enforced by the entity responsible for procuring sponsorships and collecting any products or monetary contributions.